 Costs vary based on the type of wood, the color, and the design.
-Heartier woods, such as redwood and cedar, will cost more than pine.
+Heartier woods like redwood and cedar will cost more than pine.
 Cost is always determined by square footage; ask about our pricing options today.

 It is good to know, though, that many places offer discounts on siding cost per square foot over a certain amount, so you might be able to get a discount on the overall price if you are covering a large area.

 Many Homeowners are attracted to Vinyl Siding because it's relatively easy to maintain.
 Vinyl siding only needs to be washed once or twice a year to remove dirt, mold, and mildew, unlike wood siding which needs to be painted every few years to look its best.

 Metal Siding is a great option for homeowners open to an alternative appearance to their home's exterior.
 While more expensive, it provides some of the best standards for durability, and aluminum options also require little to no maintenance.

 Finally, Wood Siding is another cost-effective option that generally provides more longevity than the others.
 While it requires the most maintenance, it gives homes some of the most beautiful finishes available today.

 Your local contractor for siding installation & repair may also have suggestions regarding your specific house style, neighborhood restrictions, and budget.

 It helps to have the right siding contractor in your corner to help you sort through these options and choose something you will love for many years to come.

 Whether it’s because of a recent storm or gradual wear and tear, we want you to find the right replacement siding at the right price!
 Always be sure to discuss your preferences & options with your siding contractor.